Improve email deliverability by verifying your email addresses

 You can add and verify senders that don't use Prowly with you.
 This function is especially useful for agencies executing multiple email campaigns for various clients.
 Every verified sender can be chosen in the Write step of email creation.

 The limit for unique senders is 5 times bigger than the number of users working on your account - but no bigger than 120.
 For example, if you have 10 users registered, you can authorize up to 50 sender addresses.

 - Admin & Owner - can view, add, authorize, edit and remove senders

-- Publisher - can view, add, authorize and edit senders, but he can't remove them
+- Publisher - can view, add, authorize and edit senders, but cannot remove any

-- Viewer & Writer - can view senders, but can't add, authorize, edit or remove them
+- Viewer & Writer - can view senders, but cannot add, authorize, edit or remove any

 Why should I verify every sender?